 Now roast the black sesame seeds on a dry baking tray for 3 minutes.
 Leave to cool on the tabletop.

 Turn down your oven to 160-170 Celsius, 140-150 fan-assisted.
-Line an 8×12 inch baking tin (this is bigger than the usual square brownie tin) with non-stick parchment.
+Line an 8×10 inch baking tin (this is bigger than the usual square brownie tin, but if that’s all you have, it works too) with non-stick parchment.
 Set aside.

 Seems like a lot of steps.
 Stick with me!

 Beat the sugar and eggs with a metal whisker until frothy.
 If you have a sonic sweet tooth, you might prefer an extra 20g of sugar.
 Pour in the melted chocolate and coconut ganache, and keep beating.
 Roughly chop the remaining 30g of chocolate that you didn’t melt, and add this too.